AleksandarMitrevski/backend-perf-comp/README.md

 ## Development and server setup

-This section lists framework and server version along with other development or environment setup details for each framework in alphabetical order, with the exception of the cache server being given upfront.
+This section lists framework and server version along with other development or environmental setup details for each framework in alphabetical order, with the exception of the cache server which is given upfront.

 ### Memcached

-Memcached 1.4.5 64-bit server was used in conjunction with every framework in the following manner:
+Memcached 1.4.5 64-bit server was used in the following manner:

 `memcached -I 10m`

-The size of the maximum value that can be stored is increased from the default 1 MB to 10 MB due to the input data of matrix multiplication and quicksort algorithms being a few megabytes large given the effective parameters.
+The size of the maximum value that can be stored is increased from the default 1 MB to 10 MB due to the input data of matrix multiplication and quicksort algorithms being of few megabytes in size given the effective parameters.

 ### ASP.NET Web API